leogaboardi/MPPbay/readme.md

 In this project I am practising further app development skills to implement a simple e-commerce website.

-# Todo for 3/23/2015:
-  FIXME: New product page: put the picture form
+# Next steps

-  TODO: P0: Users can edit their items
+  TODO: P0: Picture management

-  TODO: P0: user needs to manage the products they have
+  TODO: P0: create the home page

+  TODO: P0: browse page: filter by category and user_id

+  TODO: Item edit / creation validation (in view and model)

 # Todo list:

-  FIXME: Take out border from page navigator

-  TODO: P0: make product page

   TODO: P0: about page

+  TODO: P0: create a "splash" page for sign in where the user can select category

   Favorite list